-Mock interviews are organized to give students information, practice, and skill development in job interviewing.
+Mock interviews (including virtual) are organized to give students information, practice, and skill development in job interviewing.
 They provide an opportunity for students to participate in actual interviews with community representatives and receive feedback regarding their interviewing skills.
-The time commitment can be 1/2 hour or more, depending on the community representative's preference.
 During this activity, the company representative will conduct personal interviews with students as if they were preparing to enter the workforce.
 The interviews might be videotaped.
 For students that have participated in one-on-one mock interviews, other interviewing methods such as panel interviews or group interviews could be considered as an option to provide students with opportunities to experience various types of interviewing.
 When the interview is over, the representative(s) will complete a checklist or rubric for each student and/or provide verbal comments.